organisciak/dissertation/document/2_crowdsourcing.md

 Perhaps it is not surprising then that research in crowdsourcing has been uneven and discussion scattered.
 After all, this is a term that seemingly sprung from a very specific place, on a specific date, and yet what _is_ crowdsourcing has been largely appropriated and defined by collective imagination.

-As an introduction to key concepts of crowdsourcing, this chapter provides an overview of the concept and the notable research that has stemmed from it.
+As an introduction to key concepts of crowdsourcing, this chapter provides an overview and the notable research that has stemmed from it.

 \newthought{Crowdsourcing broadly describes} the use of distributed crowds to complete a task that would otherwise be done by one or a few people.
+It broadly captures the abilities of the internet as a communication medium in efficiently connecting people.
 Many concepts exist within or overlapping with this broad mandate.

-Crowdsourcing refers to "groups of disparate people, connected through technology, contributing to a common product" [@organisciak_why_2010].^[TODO use somebody else's one liner.]
-It broadly captures the abilities of the internet as a communications medium in efficiently connecting people.

 Nothing about crowdsourcing is fundamentally tied to the internet, however.
-It is entirely possible to bring together large groups of people in different ways, but the access and efficiency of the internet is both what makes the concept seem so novel and what gives it value in the various realms where it is applied.
+It is entirely possible to bring together large groups of people in different ways, but the access and efficiency of the internet is both what makes the concept seem so novel and what makes it valuable in the various realms where it is applied.
 Whereas crowds have long been noted for their collective simplicity [@le_bon_crowd_1896] or irrationality [@mackay_memoirs_1852], through the internet one can perform human-specific tasks at a scale usually only seen for computational tasks.

-The term _crowdsourcing_ comes from a 2006 Wired article by Jeff Howe [~@howe_rise_2006].
+The term _crowdsourcing_ comes from a 2006 Wired article by Jeff Howe [-@howe_rise_2006].
 While the word is recent and has an unambiguous source, immediately upon its introduction it was adopted and expanded on through public discourse.
 Howe was writing from a labor perspective, looking at online marketplaces for people to solve problems and create content.
 His focus was on systems like InnoCentive^[http://www.innocentive.com/], a site for companies to outsource research and development problems for a bounty, and iStockPhoto^[http://www.istockphoto.com/], a website that allowed amateur photographers to sell their images as stock photos.